Canada Student Grant for Part-time Students (CSG-PT)

 For courses starting prior to August 1, 2021, BC residents can download the application form.
 Complete the fillable pdf, sign the form, and send it back to OLfinaid@tru.ca as a scanned attachment.
 Further details on the grants can also be found at StudentAid BC.

 Note: Do not complete the PDF form in your web browser.
 Download the form and save it to your computer before filling it out.

 Open Learning students who reach the maximum Canada Student Grant will automatically also be considered for funding through the CKNW Bursary, Barbara Guttmann-Gee Bursary or Open Learning Bursary.

 The part-time funding will cover all direct educational costs, including tuition and fees, required textbooks, miscellaneous allowance and some childcare when applicable.

 Once a bursary or grant application has been approved, you can then register in the requested course(s), or if already registered, you will be reimbursed by cheque or credit card refund as long as the application has been received within two months of the original date of registration.

-Bursaries and grants are available to applicants who demonstrate financial need (according to the formula used by StudentAidBC) and, for Canada Student Grant only, all students must be studying between 20 percent to 59 percent of a full-time course load (normally 3-8 undergraduate credits).
+Bursaries and grants are available to applicants who can demonstrate financial need (according to the formula used by StudentAid BC).
+For Canada Student Grant only, all students must be studying between 20 to 59 percent of a full-time course load (normally 3-8 undergraduate credits).
 Applicants must be in good standing with any previous Canada or BC student loans.